kormax/apple-home-key/README.md

 - Nonce - Single-use number;
 - EC - Elliptic Curve;
 - If a key is mentioned without algorithm info, assume its `secp256r1`;
+- If a question mark is used near a word before the ending of a sentence, it means that it is an assumption.

 # Overview